Gordon Jackson (actor): Later career

-Gordon Jackson became a household name playing the stern Scottish butler Angus Hudson in sixty episodes of the period drama Upstairs, Downstairs from 1971 to 1975.
+Jackson became a household name playing the stern Scottish butler Angus Hudson in 60 episodes of the period drama Upstairs, Downstairs from 1971 to 1975.
 In 1976, he won an Emmy Award for Outstanding Single Performance by a Supporting Actor for the episode "The Beastly Hun".
 In 1974, he was named British Actor of the Year and in 1979 he was made an OBE.
 Jackson was cast opposite Bette Davis for the American television film Madame Sin (1972), which was released in overseas markets as a feature film.

-His next big television role was in the hard-hitting police drama The Professionals from 1977.
+Jackson's next big television role was in the hard-hitting police drama The Professionals from 1977.
 He played George Cowley in all 57 episodes of the programme, which ended in 1983, although filming finished in 1981.
 He played Noel Strachan in the Australian Second World War drama A Town Like Alice (1981), winning a Logie Award for his performance.

-After A Town Like Alice and The Professionals, Gordon Jackson continued his television work with appearances in Hart to Hart, Campion and Shaka Zulu and the films The Shooting Party and The Whistle Blower.
+After A Town Like Alice and The Professionals, Jackson continued his television work with appearances in Hart to Hart, Campion and Shaka Zulu and the films The Shooting Party and The Whistle Blower.
 He also appeared in the theatre, appearing in Cards on the Table, adapted from the novel by Agatha Christie at the Vaudeville Theatre in 1981 and in Mass Appeal by Bill C. Davis at the Lyric Hammersmith in 1982.
 From 1985 to 1986, Jackson narrated two afternoon cookery shows in New Zealand for TVNZ called Fresh and Fancy Fare and its successor Country Fare.
 His last role before his death was in Effie's Burning, and this was broadcast posthumously.

 Death

-In December 1989, he was diagnosed with bone cancer; he died on 15 January 1990, aged 66, in London.
+In December 1989, Jackson was diagnosed with bone cancer; he died on 15 January 1990, aged 66, in London.
 He was cremated at Golders Green Crematorium.